Homeowners In Unincorporated Subdivision Fear Scheme Is Afoot For Elk Grove Village To Take Their Property; Lawmakers Deny It

 The 36-acre community may be independent of any municipality, but residents fear they’ll lose their freedom if Elk Grove Village annexes their land.

-“We’re just sort of used to living the way we have and so our taxes will increase, we’re going to have to make changes to water and sewer,” said Maldonado.
+“We’re just sort of used to living the way we have; and so our taxes will increase, we’re going to have to make changes with water and sewer,” said Maldonado.

 Elk Grove Village Manager Ray Rummel and Mayor Johnson assure CBS 2 that the municipality has no intention whatsoever of forcibly taking over properties in the neighborhood.